ahmedxhah/Jump-Search/README.md

 # Jump-Search
-it is a algorithm, based on data structures and implemented using c#
+it is a Searching algorithm based on data structures and implemented using c#